yxchen123/freekit/README.md

 # freekit
 Free your hands to use VASP.

-This project provided some code to help evergyone use VASP easily.
+This project provided some code to help everyone use VASP easily.

 The INCAR file is a basic input template file.